arcus/arcus_skill_series_sql/database_normalization/database_normalization.md

 The same patient might get have more than one medication order, and we need to allow for the patient id to repeat, so the pat\_id is **not** a primary key in this table.
 Now, in the patient table, where each patient appears once and only once, the pat\_id **will** be a primary key.
 Again, I'm going to ask you to tell me in chat.
 Is med\_id a primary key?
 [Respond appropriately, e.g.: Oh, we have some difference of opinion on this one!]
 While in this case, in the rows we see, there's no duplication, the fact is that ibuprofen gets ordered many times a day, and so does klonopin, and prozac, and cipro, and any number of medications.
 Medications need to be able to repeat in the medication order table, so med\_id won't be a primary key in this table.
 Now, back in the medication table, where each medication is listed once and only once, med\_id **will** in fact be a primary key.
 Similarly, if we consider a provider, Dr. Smith, she'll be prescribing multiple medications in any given day during her work as a hospitalist.
 The provider id needs to repeat, so it's also not a primary keys.
 Instead, these IDs are references to other tables, and they are called foreign keys.
 Foreign here means "originating in a different place than here."
 The pat\_id is a foreign key in the medication\_order table, and it originated in the patient table.
-The med\_id is a foreign key in the medication\_order table
+The med\_id is a foreign key in the medication\_order table, and it originated in the medications table.

 ## Entity Relationships